-- In a saucepan, place the sugar and water, make sure the water it covers the sugar completely.
+- In a saucepan, place the sugar and water, making sure the water covers the sugar completely.
 Take it to low heat, stirring until the sugar has dissolved.

-- When you notice the sugar has dissolved, turn up the heat to a medium-high.
+- When you notice the sugar has dissolved, turn up the heat to medium-high.

-- While you wait for the mix of water and sugar boils, pour the egg whites in a bowl large enough, because after you beat them they will increase very much in size.
+- While you wait for the mix of water and sugar to boil, pour the egg whites into a large bowl, because after you beat them they will increase very much in size.

 - Whisk egg whites in the bowl with an electric mixer, until they become stiff enough to form peaks.

-- Now for sure the water with the sugar has boiled, use the candy thermometer to check the temperature.
-Cook until the syrup reaches 240°F, take it off the heat.
+- When the water with the sugar has boiled, use the candy thermometer to check the temperature.
+Cook until the syrup reaches 240°F; then take it off the heat.

-- Now, carefully and slowly, drizzle the syrup into the egg whites, keep mixing to prevent the eggs from scrambling.
+- Now, carefully and slowly, drizzle the syrup into the egg whites while mixing to prevent the eggs from scrambling.

-- Once the syrup is on the meringue, continue beating until you feel the bow reaches body temperature.
+- Once the syrup is mixed in, continue beating until you feel the bowl reaches body temperature.

-- You can use the Italian meringue immediately or storage it in the fridge (cover with a plastic wrap).
+- You can use the Italian meringue immediately or store it in the fridge (first covering it with plastic wrap).

 #2 Swiss Meringue

 We can say this is one of the most stable meringues.
-From the types of frosting you can find , this one can also be mixed with the buttercream to become a very interesting duo for cake decorations.
+From the types of frosting you can find, this one can also be mixed with buttercream to become a very interesting duo for cake decorations.